-The Northwest has the Spearhead Traverse.
-Easy access, a spectacular setting in the back country of the continent's best ski area, heavily glaciated terrain and even a hut make it a must for anybody who is serious about ski touring.
+The Pacific Northwest's Spearhead Traverse is in a spectacular setting in the back country of the continent's best ski area.
+This 3-day trip has easy access, heavily glaciated terrain, and even a hut make it a must for anybody who is serious about ski touring.
 It seems incredible to me that a ski traverse of such quality and easy access (we take the lift to the top of the Blackcomb ski area) can still offer so much solitude and such a wilderness experience.
-The Spearhead Traverse Express follows the same route as the standard Spearhead Express, we just do it a bit faster this time.
+The Spearhead Traverse Express follows the same route as the standard Spearhead Express, we just do it a bit faster.

 Sign up for a course or a trip and receive a 10% discount on purchases and a 20% discount on gear rental.

 Pro Ski and Mountain Service is our retail specialty store.
 It has been located in North Bend, WA since 1999.